 Entrepreneurs: Shane Cox

-The Qball is made of a light, soft, and durable foam, designed to take a beating.
-The microphone automatically shuts off while in flight so you don’t get any unwanted thumps or bumps over the speakers.
-The Qball also features our exclusive Battery-Saver feature.
-If no movement is detected for 10 minutes, the Qball will automatically go into standby mode to save on power.
-Perfect for events, conferences, classrooms, and audience engagement.
+The Qball is made of durable foam, that is soft and light, and designed to take a beating.
+While in flight, the microphone automatically shuts off so you don’t get bumps over the speakers or any unwanted thumps.
+The Qball also features comes with their exclusive Battery-Saver feature.
+The Qball will automatically go into standby mode, if no movement is detected for 10 minutes, to save on power.
+The ball is perfect for classrooms, conferences, events, and audience engagement.

 Entrepreneurs: Ryan Diew